Assassination of George I of Greece: National and international reactions

 The New York Times headline reporting the assassination of George I (March 19, 1913).

 In the hours and days following the news, the new King Constantine I received condolence telegrams from monarchs and heads of state worldwide.
-In Berlin, Emperor Wilhelm II, brother-in-law of the new king, decreed a three-week court mourning, and all officers of the Imperial Navy observed an eight-day mourning period.
+In Berlin, Emperor Wilhelm II, brother-in-law of the new king, decreed a three-week court mourning, and all officers of the Imperial German Navy observed an eight-day mourning period.
 In London, George I's death deeply affected Dowager Queen Alexandra, sister of the late monarch, who fainted immediately.
-The English-language press noted the successive deaths that have affected the queen since the death of her husband King Edward VII in 1910.
+The English-language press noted the successive deaths that had affected the queen since the death of her husband King Edward VII in 1910.
 (Note: Queen Alexandra experienced the loss of her son-in-law, the Duke of Fife (January 29, 1912), followed by the passing of her brother, King Frederick VIII of Denmark (May 14, 1912), and her nephew, Prince George of Cumberland (May 20, 1912).)
 In Brussels, the court mourned for twenty-one days, while in Paris, President of the Republic Raymond Poincaré and Prime Minister Aristide Briand sent telegrams of condolence to Constantine I. The French press unanimously condemned the attack.
 In the columns of Le Figaro, the day after the assassination of the King of the Hellenes, journalist Georges Bourdon wrote: "The death of this rare sovereign is a great loss for Greece, which will not be alone in feeling bitterness.
 Throughout the world, she has friends who, in her sorrow, mingle their mourning."
 (Note: In addition to the countries mentioned, courts across Europe are in mourning, and governments of many other nations are also paying tribute to King George I. Le Figaro, in its March 20, 1913 issue, highlights the special nature of these expressions of sympathy and condolences, particularly in the Balkan States and Russia.
 This is due to the close family ties that unite the imperial family with the royal family of Greece, as noted in the press and Parliaments.)

-The assassination of George I is reminiscent of other attacks on monarchs and political figures at the turn of the 19th and 20th centuries, including King Humbert I of Italy (1900), Empress Elisabeth of Austria (1898), President of the French Republic Sadi Carnot (1894), and Emperor Alexander II of Russia (1881).
+The assassination of George I is reminiscent of other attacks on monarchs and political figures at the turn of the 19th and 20th centuries, including King Umberto I of Italy (1900), Empress Elisabeth of Austria (1898), President of the French Republic Sadi Carnot (1894), and Emperor Alexander II of Russia (1881).